 According to the Society of Women Engineers, only 13% of engineers are women.
 In thinking of why this gap exists, there are many potential reasons.
 The most difficult reason to overcome is the fact that the engineering field ‘has always been that way’.
 Although many are looking to change this trend, many other factors must improve such as:

-- Encouraging Education Early: When you ask a little girl what she wants to be when she grows up, you might get an answer like princess, ballerina or maybe even teacher.
+- Encouraging Education Early: When you ask a little girl what she wants to be when she grows up, you might get an answer like a princess, ballerina or maybe even a teacher.
 While those are great and inspiring options, introducing Engineering at an early age to all is crucial.
-Studies show that by as early as the second grade, students have already decided what career path is appealing to them and what they believe they can excel at in the future.
+Studies show that by as early as the second grade, students have already decided what career path is appealing to them and what they believe they can excel in the future.
 In a study done by the Society of Women Engineers, in 2014 the percent of college freshmen women who intended to major in STEM was only 7.9%, compared to 26.9% for men.
 It is critical to expand students’ perceptions of the engineering field and make it an attractive career for all.
 All it takes is making kids believe that they can.

 - There are some great tools for helping kids learn, have fun and get inspired by engineering.
 We recommend SOLIDWORKS Apps for Kids.